 Pay more than the minimum

-If you cannot afford to clear the outstanding balance you will start to accrue interest – and the debt could quickly spiral out of control.
-You must pay at least the minimum each month, but try to pay as much as you can afford.
+If you do not clear the outstanding balance you will be charged interest.
+At the very least you should aim to pay the minimum payment given on the statement, but really you should try and pay as much as you can afford.
 If you make only the minimum monthly payment, it could take many years to clear the debt.

 Beware of penalty charges

 Don’t withdraw cash

 Some people prefer credit cards to cash as they can be more secure.
 If your card is lost or stolen, you can simply report the incident to the bank and cancel the card.